-Abbre viation: TPM_CRB_CTRL_REQ_x Gener al Descript ion: Control Area Request Bit De scriptions: 31:2 31:2 Read/Wri te Reserved Reserved.
+- Abbre Abbreviation: TPM_CRB_CTRL_REQ_x Genera General Description: Control Area Request Bit Des scriptions: 31:2 Read/Wri te Reserved Reserved.
 Read's return 0.
 Writes are ignored.
-1 Read / Write goldle 0 Used by Software to indicate transition the TPM to and from the Idle state 1: Set by Software to indicate response has been read from the response buffer and TPM can transition to Idle 0: Cleared to 0 by TPM to acknowledge the request when TPM enters Idle state.
+1 Read / Write goldle 0 Used by Software to indicate transition the TPM to and from the Idle state 1: Set by Software to indicate response has been read from the response buffer and TPM can transition to Idle 0: Cleared to 0 by TPM to acknowledge completion of the state change request to the Idle state with the resulting state reflected in the TPM_CRB_STS_x.tpmIdle field.
 TPM SHALL complete this transition within TIMEOUT_C.
 Writes of 0 are ignored.
-0 Read /Write cmdReady 0 Used by Software to request the TPM transition to the Ready State.
+0 Read Write cmdReady 0 Used by Software to request the TPM transition to the Ready State.
 1: Set to 1 by Software to indicate the TPM should be ready to receive a command.
-0: Cleared to 0 by TPM to acknowledge the request.
+0: Cleared to 0 by TPM to acknowledge completion of the state change request to the Idle state with the resulting state reflected in the TPM_CRB_STS_x.tpmIdle field.
 TPM SHALL complete this transition within TIMEOUT_C Writes of 0 are ignored.